 Githeri is a mixture of beans and maize.
 Moreover, this mixture is boiled for hours before it’s ready.
 It can then be fried using potatoes, onions and tomatoes.
-This delicacy is enjoyed by anyone in and within the country.
+Anyone in and within the country enjoys this delicacy.

 The popular accompaniments of ugali include sukuma wiki, cabbage or even fried beef and Nyama Choma.

-This is my all time favorite.
+This is my all-time favourite.
 Pilau can be made with either beef, chicken, mutton or even goat meat.
 Here is how to cook some real pilau the Kenyan way.
 Some of the main accompaniments of Ugali is Kachumbari or even biryani.

 When you visit the coastal region, some of the main spices that they use will include coconut milk.